pnp/cli-microsoft365/docs/docs/cmd/spo/file/file-sharinginfo-get.md

 : The URL of the site where the file is located

 `-f, --fileUrl [fileUrl]`
-: The server-relative URL of the file for which to build the report.
+: The server- or site-relative URL of the file for which to build the report.
 Specify either `fileUrl` or `fileId` but not both

 `-i, --fileId [fileId]`
 : The UniqueId (GUID) of the file for which to build the report.
 Specify either `fileUrl` or `fileId` but not both